 Career and Education Overview for Mike Kimbro...

-While I'm presently serving humanity as a shoe salesman, just prior to that I worked behind the counter of a pawn shop, prior to which I was working in the IT field, busy as a system administrator and providing on-site and telephone support for the hardware components of a PC based automated pharmacy system.
+While I'm presently serving humanity as a shoe salesman, previously I worked behind the counter of a pawn shop, prior to which I was working in the IT field, busy as a system administrator and providing on-site and telephone support for the hardware components of a PC based automated pharmacy system.
 Earlier careers included 3 years in the automotive sales business, a couple years exploring the world of apartment property management, eight years of IT management and on-site computer support experience, preceded by seven years of experience in software/hardware sales, preceded by seven years in the data processing industry in administrative and on-site service capacities.
 Here’s a little more detail:

 2017 - Present Swags Sports Shoes, Louisville, KY USA